paradisetechsoftsolutions/Deep-learning-model-using-Mask-R-CNN-for-predicting-AC-remote/README.md

 * **Bounding box recognition** -Fast RCNN performs bounding box regression and classification.
 Class is added in the file **custom_training.py**

 * **Mask prediction** - FCN which is placed after Faster RCNN is used for mask prediction

+**Performance Parameters**
+Remember performance parameters are calculated with augumentation.
+Please run the file Custom_File_on_augumentation.py for better results instead of custom_training.py.
+Also please install imgaug if you need to install Custom_File_on_augumentation.py using pip install imgaug.
+**After 30 epochs:** l
+Loss: 0.3191
+rpn_class_loss: 7.8600e-04
+rpn_bbox_loss: 0.0761

 # Implementation details of this project